KylieZC/NYC_Citibike/README.md

 We can figure out several critical factors for the share bike business from the above visualization: trip duration, people's most common usage time for bikes, and user types.
 Also, males use bikes far more than females.
 Third, subscribers always use bikes during their commute, and customers usually use them for weekend pleasure.
 So we can provide enough bike supply on popular start place at weekday and more on leisure places during the weekend based on specific city situation.

-Two additional visualizations are suggested for future analysis (Please see the images and descriptions above):
+Two additional visualizations are suggested for future analysis:
-1. Top starting location
+1. Top stop locations during the weekend
-The company can provide more bikes on these top starting locations to avoid the supply shortage, especially for the busy working hours.

-2. Popular birth year of users
-The bar chart shows that people born in 1969 get the highest volume.
+2. The bike usage time compared with different seasons